robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 build our entire web-o-sphere on --- *shakes head* --- which is exactly what happened with Wordpress, Drupal, Joomla and the rest of the PHP-based butt-ugly frameworks.
-Why on Earth so many brilliant, talented, people are waisting their skills on that shit is beyond me.
+Why on Earth so many brilliant, talented, people are wasting their skills on that shit is beyond me.
 I just won't.
 And I won't teach it either.
 PHP and all the frameworks built on it are BAD for the Internet.